 Reasons Why You May Refuse to Take Care of an Aging Parent

-There are many reasons why adult children refuse to take care of their aging parents.
+There are many reasons why adult children refuse to take care of their aging parents, including lack of time, financial strain, pushback from your parent, emotional and physical effects on your health, and moving to a new location.
 These reasons are very personal and as varied as the individuals themselves.

 Not enough time